gsadanalamss/Resilient-Order-Orchestration-Status-API/README.md

 ## Objective

-Build a production‑grade MuleSoft integration project using Anypoint Code Builder that handles order orchestration across multiple downstream systems with status tracking and failure handling.
+Build a production‑grade MuleSoft integration project using Anypoint that handles order orchestration across multiple downstream systems with status tracking and failure handling.

 ---